topbitdu/unirer-bootstrap/README.md

 The 4 options are required: model, form, name, and type.
 Here are more options:
 - label: the customized label text.
+- group_class: The CSS class for the form group wrapper.
+The .form-group class is mandatory, and can not be removed.
 - label_class: the CSS class for the label tag.
+The .control-label class is mandatory, and can not be removed.
 - field_class: the CSS class for the wrapper of the form control.
+The .input-group class is mandatory, and can not be removed.
 - error_class: the CSS class for the validation error block of this field.
+The .text-danger class is mandatory, and can not be removed.
+- error_hidden: Determines whether the error message block should be shown if the field has any error.
 - prefix: the HTML source codes of input group addon before the form control.
 - suffix: the HTML source codes of input group addon after the form control.